iivanoo/covid-apps-observer/data/data_uk/reports/resources/net.hscni.covid19ni___2.0/report.md

 > It came to stop as I had no tracing ability and said no more.<br> :date: __2020-07-31 23:15:28__

 > doesn't work...!<br> :date: __2020-07-31 22:10:26__

-> This is not the official app for Northern Ireland COVID19.
-STOPCOVID NI is the correct app<br> :date: __2020-07-31 19:47:35__